5G Frame Structure

 Initial access

-SSB timing -> PBCH decode -> PRACH opportunity -> random access response -> RRC setup timing Even when engineers describe the procedure using RRC and NAS messages, the actual procedure timing depends on the underlying NR frame structure and available random access opportunities.
+SSB timing -> PBCH decode -> PRACH opportunity -> random access response -> RRC setup timing Even when the procedure is described using RRC and NAS messages, the actual procedure timing depends on the underlying NR frame structure and available random access opportunities.
+Read it together with SSB, PBCH, PRACH, and the RRC setup flow.

 Scheduling and HARQ